Moldy strawberries. Soggy herbs. Yellowing greens. Soured milk. Mushy cucumbers.

 But did you know you can cut your food waste in half, just by making simple tweaks to your daily food prep?

-Check out these 5 simple tips to get started.
+Here are 5 SImple tips to get started.

 #1.
 Put down your peeler.